ovh/docs/pages/cloud/private-cloud/datastore-migration/guide.en-gb.md

 ---
-title: Migrate a datastore between two PCCs
+title: Migrating a datastore between two PCCs
 slug: migration-datastore
-excerpt: Find out how to migrate a datastore from one PCC to another via the OVHcloud APIs
+excerpt: Find out how to migrate a datastore from one PCC to another via the OVHcloud API
 section: OVHcloud features
 hidden: true
 ---